A private invitation from Nonprofit Quarterly

 Nonprofits built this country.

-The sector that organized labor, protected voting rights, ran the food banks, built the libraries, sued for civil rights, staffed the emergency rooms, and taught the children — that sector is under pressure unlike anything it has faced in generations.
+Over the last 250 years, nonprofit workers, leaders, funders, and movements have have organized labor, protected voting rights, ran food banks, built libraries, sued for civil rights, staffed community health clinics, and taught children.
+Today, in the same year the United States celebrates its 250th anniversary, the nonprofit sector is under pressure unlike anything it has faced in generations.

 And it does not yet have enough defenders.
 Not just funders.
 Defenders.
 People who will stand up publicly, by name, and say: this is what nonprofits actually built in American democracy, and it is worth protecting.

 the record